Checklist: Board of Directors Elections for Social Clubs

 The electoral roll is one of the most vital aspects of any election.
 The roll is a list of eligible voters that are allowed to take part in your social club elections, either by voting or by nominating themselves.
 While it should at the very least feature the voter's full name, ideally their contact details will be listed as well.
 When relevant, their voting rights should also be featured.
 One of the first things to do when planning an election is to make sure the roll is up to date.
 Are there any members that are no longer eligible to vote?
 Are there new members that are not included?
 The easiest way to stay on top of this is to make sure members provide all of their details when they join your club.

-POLYAS recommends keeping the electoral roll on some sort of digital spreadsheet.
-If you conduct your election with POLYAS, you can simply upload your spreadsheet into our election configurator.
+Polyas recommends keeping the electoral roll on some sort of digital spreadsheet.
+If you conduct your election with Polyas, you can simply upload your spreadsheet into our POLYAS voting manager.
 Then, all your members will be emailed simultaneously informing them of the election and how they can take part.
 Learn more about online voting here.